I’ve long sought a reliable place to buy high-quality and affordable organic meat online.

 And with Crowd Cow’s free-range organic chicken, it was absolutely phenomenal.
 The steaks — we used a sous vide to get the temperature just right — were also great.

 The delivery was an experience in and of itself.
 Upon arrival, the meat was frozen solid thanks to the accompanying dry ice.
-This is to be expected, of course — although not all six companies met that food safety benchmark (more on this later in the review).
+This is to be expected, of course — although not all five companies met that food safety benchmark (more on this later in the review).
 What was unique, however, was the packaging.

 Like all the other services I tested, the cardboard shipping box was recyclable.
 But the cooler inside of the cardboard box was also 100% compostable.
 In fact, when we took it out into our backyard and let the hose run over it, it simply disintegrated into this: